zdavatz/aips2sqlite/README.md

 ## Options

 ```
 --alpha <arg> generate database with drugs whose titles start with <arg>

 --help

 --lang <arg>	generate database with given language, two options are supported: 'de' and 'fr'
 --nodown		  do not download the aips, swissmedic, bag and refdata files
 --quiet			  be extra quiet
 --report		  generate also report file
 --verbose		  be extra verbose
 --version		  print the version information and exit
 --zip			    generate a zipped version of the database
+--indications to generate a report about the keywords…found in the section indications
 ```

 ## Examples